Cambridge-ICCS/Summer-school-Intro-Git/README.md

 ## Learning Objectives

-This course is teaching the general concept of version control, basic git commands such as `git init`, `git add`, `git status` and `git commit`.
-It also gives an introduction into using remote repositories on Github, `git clone` (and when to prefer `git fork`, pushing new content to the remote with `git push`, and how to create a pull request.
+This course is teaching the general concept of version control as well as basic git commands such as `git init`, `git add`, `git status` and `git commit`.
+It also gives an introduction into using remote repositories on Github, `git clone` (and when to prefer `git fork`), pushing new content to the remote with `git push`, and how to create a pull request.

 ## Teaching Material